Skip to main content

 Connectors

 Connectors are data sources that candidates can browse and search during an assessment.
-They simulate the kind of enterprise tools and knowledge bases that professionals use daily — email, project trackers, meeting notes, internal wikis, and enterprise search.
+They simulate the kind of enterprise tools and knowledge bases that professionals use daily: email, project trackers, meeting notes, internal wikis, and enterprise search.
+Connectors are the in-assessment data sources, and are separate from ATS integrations, which connect Gradient to your hiring stack.

 Connector categories